emilienschultz/activetigger/docs/quickstart.md

 Click on the name of your project in the left-hand menu to see a summary of your situation.

-Every project can have several **coding schemes**.
+Each project can have several **coding schemes**.
 A scheme is a set of specific labels that you can use to annotate the corpus.
 Each scheme works as an independant layer of annotation.
 One is created by default when you create a project.

 You can create a new coding scheme or delete an old one in the menu at the top.
 Creating a new coding scheme means starting from zero, but will not modify previous coding schemes.
 You can toggle between schemes as you go.

 !!! info "Coding schemes"

-    There are two different coding schemes : multi-class and multi-label (experimental).
+    There are two different coding schemes : multi-class and multi-label (the latter is still in experimental phase).
 Multi-class means one label per element; multi-label means several labels per element.
 You cannot switch between them, and multi-label are for the moment not completely implemented in the interface, so we recommand to test if the features you need are available.

 You can also see a summary of all your current annotations (per category), a history of all your actions in the project, and a summary of the parameters you set up while creating your project.
 You can also delete the project in the Parameters tab once you finished with it.

 !!! info "Destroy a project"

-    Be aware that deleting a project will delete all the annotations and the project itself.
-But it will also release space for other projects, so please don't hesitate to clean.
+    Be aware that deleting a project will delete all your annotations and the project itself.
+This does also release space for other projects, so deleting projects you do not need is good practice.

 Once you entered the annotation phase, you will have an history of already annotated elements.
 This is the session history.